-These are sturdy, light weight backpack and comfortable trekking shoes.
-In case, you plan on purchasing them, please refer to the articles below for some helpful tips on how to go about choosing the right gear for your trek.
+These are sturdy, a lightweight backpack and comfortable trekking shoes.
+In case you plan on purchasing them, please refer to the articles below for some helpful tips on how to go about choosing the right gear for your trek.

 Skills required for Brahmatal

 Bikat Adventures is primarily an adventure learning organization.
 This means our key objective is not just to help our trekkers complete treks but also to help them pick up some valuable skills in trekking and camping along the way.